vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya/01_PERCEPTION_Pratyaksha.md

 [Advent

-has the quality of knowledge consonant with experience in its exactitude'.
-Supposing the definition of Prama was simply knowledge', the knowledge which sees silver in a pearl-oyster would be a definition overlapping its bounds (ati-vyāpti), (or over-pervading its legitimate limits).
-Hence the definition of Pramā takes the form: 'knowledge consonant with experience'.
-Even then the fault of over-pervasion (ati-vyāpti) remains, inasmuch as one in a moment of illusion (or delusion) may mistake the pearl-oyster for silver.
-Hence (the further) qualificatory clause to the definition: in its exactitude (yathâvas- thita)'.
+An examination will now be conducted in order of this specification (or enunciation) above made (of the categories).

 By this expression, samsaya, anya- of Sesha or the Serpent.
 For symbology see Introd: to our Lives of Saints.
 See note 49 infra.

 28